day8/re-frame/docs/FAQs/FocusOnElement.md

         [:input {:ref #(reset! ref %)}])})))
 ```

-A terse way of achiving the same outcome is:
+A terse way of achieving the same outcome is:
 ```clj
 [:input {:ref #(when % (.focus %)}]
 ```